aimhigherweb/iec_website/content/what-we-do/contact-lenses.md

 #### Soft disposable lenses

 There are several different types of disposable (frequent replacement) lenses.
+Innovative Eye Care recommends [Alcon soft contact lenses](/what-we-do/alcon-soft-contact-lenses/) because of their superior clarity and wearability.

 ##### Daily replacement lenses (lenses that are new with each use and discarded after wear)